Movatterモバイル変換

 Fictional character biography

 Sinister clones the Marauders using his technology.
-Blockbuster and the other slain Marauders then return as part of the demonic invasion of Manhattan known as theInferno.
+Blockbuster and the other killed Marauders then return as part of the demonic invasion of Manhattan known as theInferno.
 Sinister sends Blockbuster and the other Marauders to defend his orphanage which doubles as a laboratory headquarters.
 Most of the X-Men are tainted because of the demonic invasion to become more bestial and aggressive, and the mutantHavok kills Blockbuster.[3]

 Powers and abilities